-Even though the well-known local diver, David Allen, is touted as the earliest discoverer of the guns of the Portuguese man-o-war, Sacramento, there are in fact two earlier claimants to the prestigious title.
+Even though the well-known local diver, David Allen, is touted as the earliest discoverer of the guns of the Portuguese man-o-war, Sacramento, there are in fact several earlier claimants to the prestigious title.
 The first, from the 1920s has a strong family connection whereas the other claim is undated but probably dates from the 1930s or 1940s.

 I will let you be the judge of that.